Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 py -m pytest

 This will run all tests.
-If you wish to run specfic test files, replace "test" with test/path/to/test_file.py
+If you wish to run specfic test files, name a specific file after pytest

 Test cases are largely self-documenting.